 Did you ever wonder where your waste goes after the garbage truck picks it up from your home?

 Some of the material goes to landfills and some is recycled.
-The goal of the Materials Management Program is to ensure that the waste going to landfills is handled in a safe
+The goal of the Materials Management Program is to ensure that the waste going to landfills is handled in a safe and responsible manner.

 The program reviews the causes of death of children less than 18 years old who lived in Cuyahoga County.
 A group of doctors, nurses, social workers, police, mental health experts and the medical examiner meets every month.
 They look at facts about the child and the death.
 The group looks for